 I was born in Edinburgh in 1959, my heritage a slightly bewildering mix of Western Highland and Fenland Lincolnshire stock.
 From the age of six I was brought up and educated on the edge of the Yorkshire moors.
 On leaving my local secondary school in Easingwold I read English Language and Literature at Somerville College, Oxford.

 I’ve been an avid book-collector since the age of seven, when banned from the local library for using a jam-tart bookmark in their copy of Squirrel Nutkin.
-I’m also a keen horn-player and singer.
-I’m a Fellow of the Royal Geographical Society, member of the Society of Authors, and founder-member of Writers in Oxford.
+I’m also a keen singer.
+I’m a Fellow of the Royal Geographical Society, member of the Society of Authors, founder-member of Writers in Oxford, and an Honorary Senior Associate of Somerville College, Oxford.
+See jane-robinson.com for more info.